pushbits/server/README.md

 At the time of writing, there is no fancy GUI built-in.
 I don't do much front end development myself, so if you want to contribute in this regard I'm happy if you reach out!

-Anyway, I wrote [a little CLI tool](https://github.com/PushBits/cli) to make basic API requests to the server.
+Anyway, I wrote [a little CLI tool called pbcli](https://github.com/PushBits/cli) to make basic API requests to the server.
 It helps you to create new users and applications.
 You will find further instructions in the linked repository.

-After you have setup a user and an application, you can use the API to send a push notification to your Matrix account.
+After you have created a user and an application, you can use the API to send a push notification to your Matrix account.

 ```bash
 curl \